bullhornfixie/CV-1/README.md

 Fast forward to April 2015, I launched an outsourcing company in financial services with a modest £2,500 in savings which I had earnt from selling lift passes as a ski guide in Autstria that winter.
 In 2020, my company secured a contract with one of the largest global fund managers.
 However, on reaching this peak I found myself itching for a fresh challenge and new dimensions to my daily role.

-I discovered coding, whilst sharing an office with a Creative Director.
+I discovered coding whilst sharing an office with a Creative Director.
 He said you’re a logical guy, with an eye for design and good with numbers, ever thought about becoming a developer?
 As an advocate of serendipity, I ordered a book from Amazon the following morning called ‘Python in a day’ (good name, wishful thinking) and loved it from the word go but lost interest with the book.

 In pursuit of personal growth and following a passion for design, engineering and problem solving, I took a leap from 10 years in financial services into the world of development.
 I was accepted for a 16 week intense course with [Makers Academy](https://makers.tech/about-us/) in London and I am now a software engineer with canned enthusiasm and knowledge, seeking my first step onto my new career path!